uv10000/CarND-Capstone/writeup_capstone_project_Ulrich_Voll.md

 Essentially check if the stopline of the next red light is at least LOOKAHEAD_WPS=200 waypoints ahead.

-If yes, jst return the aforementioned subsequence, called "horizon_waypoints" in the code.
+If yes, just return the aforementioned subsequence, called "horizon_waypoints" in the code.

 Otherwise compute and return a modified trajectory/lane using